 (d) Proof of service.
 Papers presented for filing shall contain an acknowledgment of service by the person served or a certificate of service in the form of a statement of the date and manner of service, the names of the persons served, and the addresses at which they were served.
 The certificate of service may appear on or be affixed to the papers filed.
 If counsel of record is served, the certificate of service shall designate the name of the party represented by that counsel.

 (e) Signature.
 All papers filed in the appellate court shall be signed by counsel of record or by a party who is not represented by counsel.

-(f) Papers filed by an inmate confined in an institution are timely filed if they are deposited in the institution's internal mail system on or before the last day for filing.
+(f) Filing by inmate.
+Papers filed by an inmate confined in an institution are timely filed if they are deposited in the institution's internal mail system on or before the last day for filing.
 Timely filing may be shown by a notarized statement or written declaration setting forth the date of deposit and stating that first-class postage has been prepaid.

 Advisory Committee Notes

 Paragraph (e) is added to Rule 21 to consolidate various signature provisions formerly found in other sections of the rules.